Guardian of Time (1)

 The parable of the talents

 The parable of the talents (Matt.
 25.14-30) relates the familiar story of three servants entrusted with unequal amounts of their master’s wealth and charged with the duty of making more of it.
-Two succeed, while one squanders the opportunity by timidly hiding his talent rather than investing it for his master’s benefit.
+Each was given what the master considered they could reasonably manage.
+And from each the master expected a return on his investment.
+Two succeeded, while one squandered the opportunity by timidly hiding his talent rather than investing it according to the master’s expectations.

 The gift of time

-I worked one summer with a master builder and craftsman named Ernie Daniels.
+One summer Susie and I were part of a contingent of volunteers working at the headquarters of an international ministry.
+We were all assigned, somewhat randomnly, to different jobs.
+I worked with a master builder and craftsman named Ernie Daniels.
 Ernie loved the Lord and loved doing his work as unto the Lord.
 He knew every tool and its proper use, and there wasn’t a construction or repair task that Ernie had not accomplished at some point in his career.

 Simple enough, I thought.